Furaha, filter coffee from Rwanda

 How do we roast this coffee?

 We roast the coffee as a 12.5kg batch on our 30kg Giesen roaster.
 We roast the coffee for 8:50 minutes with a development time of 55 seconds.
-The green coffee is very hard, so we have to roast with a lot of energy until almost the end so that the heat penetrates into the core.
-We decided to roast the coffee this way so that the caramel notes come into a nice balance with the tangy acidity.
+The green coffee is very hard, so we have to roast with a lot of energy until almost the end so that the heat penetrates to the core.
+We decided to roast the coffee in this way so that the caramel notes come into a nice balance with the tangy acidity.